Jack Graham (pastor)

-Jack N. Graham (born June 30, 1950) is the pastor of Prestonwood Baptist Church in Plano, Texas.
+Jack N. Graham (born June 30, 1950) is an American pastor of Prestonwood Baptist Church in Plano, Texas.

 Early life and education

 Born in Conway, Arkansas, near Little Rock, young Graham was baptized as a believer in Jesus at First Baptist Church in his hometown.
 From there, his life took a steady course into Christian ministry that continued during his formative years in Fort Worth, Texas, where he graduated from Eastern Hills High School.

 In 1970, at twenty, he was ordained the pastor of his first church and married.
 He earned a B.S. from Hardin-Simmons University in Abilene, Texas.

 By 1976, he and his wife Deb had a son; Graham was an associate pastor of Sagamore Hill Baptist Church in Fort Worth, which was head-pastored by G. Fred Swank.
 That year he also completed work for a Master of Divinity degree with honors from Southwestern Baptist Theological Seminary in Fort Worth.
 Four more years went by, and Graham received a Doctor of Ministry degree in “Church and Proclamation.”